By the end of this section, you will be able to do the following:

 How does the object distance, do, compare with the focal length, f, for a concave mirror that produces an image that is real and inverted?

 - do > f, where do and f are object distance and focal length, respectively.

 - do < f, where do and f are object distance and focal length, respectively.

 - do = f, where do and f are object distance and focal length, respectively.

 - do = 0, where do is the object distance.

-- The surface becomes smooth, and a smooth surface produces a sharp image.
+The surface becomes smooth.
+A smooth surface produces a sharp image.

-- The surface becomes irregular, and an irregular surface produces a sharp image.
+The surface becomes irregular.
+An irregular surface produces a sharp image.

-- The surface becomes smooth, and a smooth surface transmits light, but does not reflect it.
+The surface becomes smooth.
+A smooth surface transmits but does not reflect light.

-- The surface becomes irregular, and an irregular surface produces a blurred image.
+The surface becomes irregular.
+An irregular surface produces a blurred image.